ChristianRM/express-skeleton-generator/README.md

 # Express Skeleton

-Express application generator tool, this extension helps you in the creation of an express application skeleton.
+Express skeleton generator is a command that creates a basic express js application using the [express-generator](https://expressjs.com/) tool.

 ## Features